DomMakarov1/ZombieDefence/README.md

 # 🧟 Zombie Defense Command

 **Zombie Defense Command** is a feature-rich, browser-based strategy tower defense game built using vanilla JavaScript and HTML5 Canvas.
-Defend your base across three unique environments, manage your economy, and upgrade an arsenal of specialized towers to stop the undead horde.
+Defend your base across four unique environments, manage your economy, upgrade an arsenal of specialized towers, and build your own mazes to stop the undead horde.

 ## 🎮 Game Features

-* **3 Unique Maps:** Each map introduces new enemies, specific towers, and unique mechanics (like Teleporters).
+* **4 Unique Maps:** Each map introduces new enemies, specific towers, and unique mechanics (like Teleporters and Placeable Walls).
+* **Campaign Mode:** A visual mission select screen with unlockable paths.
+Conquer a map to reveal the next one!
 * **Save & Load System:** Progress is auto-saved after every wave.
 Close the browser and resume right where you left off.
-* **Dynamic Wave Logic:** Waves get progressively harder, featuring distinct phases, boss fights, and swarm events.
+* **Maze Building:** On Map 4, place barricades to force enemies into kill zones and longer paths.
 * **Tower Synergy:** Use support units like the **Trumpeter** or **Chemist** to buff your towers or debuff enemies.
-* **Complex Enemy AI:** Enemies feature regeneration, summoning abilities, shield mechanics, and buffing auras.
+* **Complex Enemy AI:** Enemies feature regeneration, summoning abilities, shield mechanics, evasion, and tower-disabling abilities.
-* **Patch Notes System:** In-game changelog alerts players to new updates upon loading.

 ---